zeidalidiez/covid-frontend-master/README.md

 ---------------------------------------------------------------------------------

-### '/dashboard' the dashboard route is private route for signed up users
+### '/dashboard' the dashboard route is private route for signed up users (and demo)

 ![Landing](screenshots/LandingPage.png)